1. Welcome to Tundras.com!

 I have a really good twist-head allenhead socket set that I tend to favor on stuff like this, but someone going in without care, not realizing any care could be needed ... or maybe their front diff has never been serviced and they live up north ...
 I could see that being disastrous.

-Jack McCarthy[QUOTED] likes this.
+Dad01 and Jack McCarthy[QUOTED] like this.

 12. Mar 22, 2023 at 6:38 PM